Ishaan-Datta/AWS-Deployment/README.md

 ## Future Improvements:

 ### [Internal Load Balancing](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer)
-While the Nginx ingress controller has some limited internal load balancing capabilities, it is not designed for high-performance in large scale scenarios.
+While the Nginx ingress controller has some limited internal load-balancing capabilities, it is not designed for high-performance in large scale scenarios.
 A separate internal load balancer can be provisioned within the VPC to route traffic between the microservices within the cluster.
-This can help improve the performance and reliability of the application by distributing the load evenly across the services.
+This can help improve the performance of the application by distributing the load evenly across the services.

 ### [External DNS Management](https://github.com/kubernetes-sigs/external-dns)
-Using an external DNS tool allows automatic management of DNS records for services like the internet-facing loadbalancer to use a consistent fully qualifieid domain name (FQDN) from Route53 instead of one randomly generated by AWS, which can be useful for production deployments.
+Using an external DNS tool allows automatic management of DNS records for services like the internet-facing loadbalancer to use a consistent fully qualified domain name (FQDN) from Route53 instead of one randomly generated by AWS, which can be useful for production deployments.
 This also enables kOps to be more closely integrated with the domain name provider, which can help with multi-cluster deployments across regions and DNS management.

 ### Other Traffic Distribution Methods
-Some concepts I would like to explore further to optimize the networking configuration for larger scale deployments include:
+Some concepts I would like to explore further to optimize the networking configuration for larger-scale deployments include:
 - [Topology Aware Routing](https://kubernetes.io/docs/concepts/services-networking/topology-aware-routing/#enabling-topology-aware-routing): This feature allows the cluster to route traffic based on the location of the client, which can help reduce latency and improve performance for geographically distributed applications.
 - [Service Internal Traffic](https://kubernetes.io/docs/concepts/services-networking/service-traffic-policy/#using-service-internal-traffic-policy): This feature allows for more control over the routing and security of internal traffic within the cluster.

 ### [Cluster Autoscaler](https://kubernetes.io/docs/concepts/cluster-administration/cluster-autoscaling/)
-Currently the Kubernetes cluster handles autoscaling by increasing the number of pod Replica Sets based on the resource requirements.
-The cluster autoscaler should also be enabled to automatically adjust the size of the cluster by adding/removing nodes based on the resource requirements of the pods.
-This can help optimize the cluster utilization and reduce costs by scaling down the cluster during periods of low demand and scaling up during peak traffic.
+Currently, the Kubernetes cluster handles autoscaling by increasing the number of pod Replica Sets based on the resource requirements.
+A Cluster Autoscaler should also be enabled to optimize cluster utilization by automatically adding/removing nodes based on the resource requirements of the pods, which lets it respond better to changes in demand and reduce costs.

 ### [HTTPS Certificate Generation](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/)
 A better approach for production usage would be to use a certificate authority like Let's Encrypt to generate SSL certificates, and swap the ingress controller from Nginx to Traefik to enable TLS termination.
-This enable HTTPS for the application and ensures secure communication between the client and the server.
+This enables HTTPS for the application and ensures secure communication between the client and the server.

 ### [EC2 Spot Instances](https://aws.amazon.com/tutorials/run-kops-kubernetes-clusters-for-less-with-amazon-ec2-spot-instances/)
 A combination of EC2 spot instances and persistent volume claims can be used to store data on the worker nodes and retain similar functionality to the EC2 on-demand instances that are used currently in the project.
-This requires templating the instance groups generated by kOps to change the node type and add node termination handling, but will be more cost effective in the long run.
+This requires templating the instance groups generated by kOps to change the node type and add node termination handling, but will be more cost-effective in the long run.

 ### [Monitoring and Logging](https://www.youtube.com/watch?v=hJoH7J0un5U&t=1s)
 Implementing monitoring and logging for real-time cluster performance tracking and centralized log management/error tracking can help in identifying and resolving issues quickly.
 Helm charts will be added soon to enable the deployment of monitoring and logging tools like Prometheus, Grafana, ELK stack, and Fluentd to the cluster, which will all be configured to collect metrics from the application's cluster resources.